jldimond/eimd-sswd/README.md

 ---

-#Instructions for analysis (interative execution) notebook
+#Instructions for analysis (interactive execution) notebook

 1) **Before you get started**